geospatial-jeff/aiocogeo/README.md

 - **LOG_LEVEL** - determines the log level used by the package (defaults to ERROR)
 - **VERBOSE_LOGS** - enables verbose logging, designed for use when `LOG_LEVEL=DEBUG` (defaults to FALSE)
 - **AWS_REQUEST_PAYER** - set to `requester` to enable reading from S3 RequesterPays buckets.
+- **ZOOM_LEVEL_STRATEGY** - mimics [GDAL's `ZOOM_LEVEL_STRATEGY` creation option](https://gdal.org/drivers/raster/cog.html#reprojection-related-creation-options):
+  - `AUTO` or `50` (default) upsamples or downsamples the zoom level whose resolution is closest to the desired resolution.
+  - `LOWER` or `100` always upsamples the zoom level immediately below the desired resolution (requesting less data).
+  - `UPPER` or `0` always downsamples the zoom level immediately above the desired resoluion (requesting more data).
+  - Another integer from `0` through `100`: if the desired resolution more this _percentage_ of the way from the zoom level immediately below to the zoom level immediately above, then upsample the zoom level immediately below, else downsample the zoom level immediately above.
+For example, `1` is the same as `UPPER` unless the COG's resolution is very close to the zoom level below e.g. due to floating point imprecision.

 Refer to [`aiocogeo/config.py`](https://github.com/geospatial-jeff/aiocogeo/blob/master/aiocogeo/config.py) for more details about configuration options.